-For fewer than nine months, Wilson has served as a state court judge in Mississippi.
+For just over a year, Wilson has served as a state court judge in Mississippi.
 Before that, he served in the Mississippi House of Representatives and various government, legal, and academic jobs.
 Wilson’s record as a legislator, his prolific presence on social media, and his op-ed writings, paint a picture of a deeply partisan political actor.
 In fact, much of his record consists of dutifully parroting the right-wing media’s talking points of the day.
 He lamented the imagined “War on Christmas,” hammered the Obama Administration for investing in the solar panel company Solyndra, and repeated the “Crooked Hillary” nickname.

 Wilson has not hesitated to make broad, insulting generalizations about those who disagree with him politically, showing a lack of respect for his opponents and a narrow mind about the issues he is likely to confront as a federal judge.
 For example, in an op-ed, he claimed that his wife’s parameters for their Thanksgiving location were “no state that voted Democrat.”
 He said that an “intellectually honest Democrat” was a “rare sighting” and “exotic creature.”

-He repeatedly demeaned President Obama, who he referred to as “King Barack” and the “Anointed One.”
+He repeatedly demeaned President Obama, who he referred to as “King Barack,” “petty and small,” “a fit-throwing teenager,” and the “Anointed One.”
 He attacked Obama for playing golf (there is no similar criticism of President Trump’s far-more prolific golf outings), labeled Obama a “radical leftist,” “shrill, dishonest, and intellectually bankrupt,” and accused Obama of running the “most paranoid and politicized White House since Nixon’s.”
 He said those who support Obama were drinking “Kool-Aid” – which would include over 528,000 Mississippians in 2012.
-He described taking “an old-fashioned great American road trip,” before sniping, “[b]efore the Obama EPA makes those illegal.”
+He described taking “an old- fashioned great American road trip,” before sniping, “[b]efore the Obama EPA makes those illegal.”
 He bemoaned that “Success is the root of all evil.
 Every kid gets a trophy.
 And the favored kids get a green-energy grant/Obamacare waiver/union payoff.”